FunPumtools/pump-fun-bundler-sniper-bot-comment-bot/README.md

 ): Promise<TransactionResult>
 ```

-- Creates a new token and buys it.
-- **Parameters**:
-  - `creator`: The keypair of the token creator.
-  - `mint`: The keypair of the mint account.
-  - `createTokenMetadata`: Metadata for the token.
-  - `buyAmountSol`: Amount of SOL to buy.
-  - `slippageBasisPoints`: Slippage in basis points (default: 500).
-  - `priorityFees`: Priority fees (optional).
-  - `commitment`: Commitment level (default: DEFAULT_COMMITMENT).
-  - `finality`: Finality level (default: DEFAULT_FINALITY).
-- **Returns**: A promise that resolves to a `TransactionResult`.

-## Contributing
+## 🤝 Contributing

-We welcome contributions!
-Please submit a pull request or open an issue to discuss any changes.
+We welcome all contributions to make SamBundler even better!
+Whether it’s bug fixes, new features, or documentation improvements, we’d love your input.

+    🧑‍💻 Fork the repository
+    📥 Submit a pull request
+    🗣️ Open an issue if you encounter any bugs or have ideas for enhancements.

-## License
+## 📜 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.

----